JonasToth/HighIntegrityTooling/README.md

 ### 2.3 Comments
 #### 2.3.1 Do not use the C comment delimiters /* … */
+- preprocessor could do that

 #### 2.3.2 Do not comment out code
+- heuristic

 ### 2.4 Identifiers

 ### 2.5 Literals
 #### 2.5.1 Do not concatenate strings with different encoding prefixes
 #### 2.5.2 Do not use octal constants (other than zero)
+- should be ez, but unsure for that

 #### 2.5.3 Use nullptr for the null pointer constant
+- modernize-use-nullptr

 ## 3 Basic concepts